 Many organizations make huge investments in disciplined approaches to problem solving like Lean, Lean Six Sigma and Kaizens, which are labeled as “continuous improvement”.
 There is usually a packaged approach to these methodologies.
 Steering committees, various belt training levels, tools training, and setting up a project office.
 Unfortunately, the focus is on process improvement not people improvement or leadership skills.
-In a previous blog post, De-Mystifying Lean Six Sigma for Purchasing Professionals, I explained how Kaizens are the simplest and most straight forward tool for process improvement.
-I also recommended in another blog post that purchasing or supply chain professions lead these efforts, Procurement Needs to Lead Process Improvement Transformation.
+In a previous blog posts, I explained how Kaizens are the simplest and most straight forward tool for process improvement.
+I also recommended in another blog post that purchasing or supply chain professions lead these efforts.

 Purchasing and the supply chain are hotbeds for possible process improvement projects and a Kaizen approach is frequently used.
 More often than not, they fail or cannot be sustained.
 As a Lean Six Sigma Black Belt, who has conducted many Kaizens, the chief cause of failure is employees lack of trust in management.
 Employees have had numerous bad experiences with management “flavor of the month” programs that rapidly fade to oblivion.
 Many of the companies that I consulted for with Lean, Lean Six Sigma and Kaizens methodologies engaged in what I call “pretend” continuous improvement approaches.
 They basically just gave lip service to the concepts and employees could readily see through this dishonest approach.

 Management needs to spend much more effort on improving their credibility with employees and thus raising the trust level.
 The best way to do this is to train many more employees in leadership and emotional intelligence skills.
 When you concentrate efforts more on the tools and process improvement you are doomed to failure.